Life in miniature

-For the Ragtag Daily Prompt: parenting.
+For the Ragtag Daily Prompt: lilliputian.

 My daughter, her housemate and her housemate’s parents came Friday night.
 We all went to Arches National Park yesterday morning.
 This is part of the Parade of Elephants.